PowerMan2206/dots/README.md

 cp -rT . ~
 ```

-**This will overwrite any previous config files you had, make sure to backup if you're running this!**
+**this will overwrite any previous config files you had, make sure to backup!** *(if you care for your own config files)*

-Otherwise, you can just copy any specific config you want.
+otherwise, you can just copy any specific config you want

-### Thanks to
+### thanks to

-[Elk o' war](https://github.com/elkowar) for helping with the `cpu-speed.sh` Waybar script.
+[Elk o' war](https://github.com/elkowar) for helping with the `cpu-speed.sh` Waybar script